 A Martha Stewart cupcake stand did double duty as both a pretty centerpiece and a fun way to serve the brunch food.
 I embellished the cupcake stand with some craft paint and butterfly stickers.
 You can find the tutorial here.

 Mother’s Day Cake

-For simple napkin rings, I tied a piece of pretty ribbon around a rolled up napkin and topped it with one of these beautiful butterfly stickers.
+For simple napkin rings, I tied a piece of pretty ribbon around a rolled up napkin and topped it with one of the beautiful butterfly stickers.
 It doesn’t get much easier than that!

 I loved the butterfly stickers so much, I made a couple flower arrangements to show them off.
 The stickers set into inexpensive baby’s breath makes them appear like they are flying among the flowers.
 I used mason jars painted with Martha Stewart acrylic craft paint as colorful vases.

 Lastly for the tissue pom poms, I just fluffed them up according to the package directions and hung them from my ceiling.
 They are such an easy way to transform any room into a special space and add a big pop of color to the party.
 I plan on decorating my pink office with them now that I’m done using them for the brunch. 😉

 The brunch turned out so pretty, and the food so yummy!
 It was a special morning spent with two special ladies.
 I hope you take away an idea or two to help you create a brunch in celebration of the moms in your life this upcoming Mother’s Day!

 You can now find this brunch on Martha Stewart.com!
 This is post is sponsored by Martha Stewart Living Omnimedia as part of the #12MonthsofMartha program.
 All content and opinions are my own.